 “As competition and buyer empowerment compounds, customer experience itself is proving to be the only truly durable competitive advantage.”

 Customer experience is quickly becoming a top priority for nearly all companies.
 An identical product is offered by two firms – What criteria will consumers use to choose one of them?
 It can sway a person’s decision if friends and family have suggested one of the two.
 The choice is almost always based on a positive consumer experience.

 For example, Oscar Health Insurance uses simplicity to differentiate itself in the healthcare marketplace.
 For a common person, healthcare is rather a daunting subject.
 Keeping this in mind, Oscar wanted to make medical coverage personable and easy to understand.
-Oscar Health Insurance designed a user experience (UX) that allows customers to browse their website and learn about various plans for which they’re paying, help to buy their desired plan, and extend support by a doctor to customize their products.
+Oscar Health Insurance designed a user experience (UX) that allows customers to browse their website and learn about various plans for which they’re paying, help to buy their desired plan, and extend support from a doctor to customize their products.
 This differentiation offered by the brand makes the company truly shine in its market.

 Companies that have an exceptional customer experience foster a culture of customer champions.
 This would result in a complete circle of customer loyalty.
 Customers not only promote the brand, but they still return for more.
 Great customer service allows you to keep tabs on your existing clients while still serving as a point of distinction for potential new customers.

 10. Customer Experience Adds Value to Your Products and Services

 A high-quality product or service is just half the battle when it comes to drawing consumers to your business.
 So, how can you convince them to pick you over hundreds of other deals of equal or lower prices?

 You can bring a lot of value to goods and services by providing different types of customer service depending on the amount of money the customer is likely to pay, how much they shop, or how influential they are.